akihikodaki/dts/test_plans/dual_vlan_test_plan.rst

 Insert VLAN Tag Identifier ``1`` on port ``1``::

+    testpmd> port stop all
     testpmd> tx_vlan set 1 1
+    testpmd> port start all

 Configure the traffic generator to send VLAN packet without VLAN Tag Identifier and send 1 packet on port ``A``.
 Verify that the packet can been received on port